csdms/bmi-example-python-grpc4bmi/README.md

 ```

 If the image isn't found locally, it's pulled from Docker Hub
-(e.g., if you haven't already pulled it, try the `mdpiper/bmi-example-python-grpc4bmi` image from Docker Hub instead).
+(e.g., if you haven't already pulled it, try the `mdpiper/bmi-example-python-grpc4bmi` image).

 For a more in-depth example of running the *Heat* model from grpc4bmi,
 see the [examples](./examples) directory.